up-division/meta-up-board/README.md

 After execute the setup.sh script, you would find a new directory called yocto_build.

 There you will find the meta layers integrated.

+Before building your own image for meta-up-board layer, It is recommended to remove the build/ directory.

 Building your Intel Yocto image for each UP machine
 ===================================================